 SHOWING USE OF TRADEMARK FOR CLOTHING ON A WEBSITE

 Websites are often used to show use of a trademark on clothing.
-On a website, the trademark must be used near the description of the clothing.
-As shown in the image to the right, the trademark for ROYALMISFITS is close to the image of the clothing.
+On a website, the trademark must be used near the description of the clothing, and there must be a shopping cart or other way to place an order for the clothing.
+The US Patent & Trademark Office provides an example, as shown in the image below.

 This is a short explanation of how to show use of a trademark on clothing.
 Contact Adams Law Office if you have questions about showing use of a trademark on clothing, or for other goods or services.